boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **AI's Role:** A detail-oriented data manager and biostatistician.

 ***Initial Prompt for this Phase:***
-"Act as an experienced data manager.
-Draft a data collection and analysis plan.
+"*Act as an experienced data manager.
+Draft a data collection and analysis plan.*
-1.  **Data Collection Protocol:** Outline the step-by-step process for collecting data from participants, from approach to consent to questionnaire administration.
+*1.  **Data Collection Protocol:** Outline the step-by-step process for collecting data from participants, from approach to consent to questionnaire administration.*
-2.  **Piloting Plan:** Describe the steps for piloting the questionnaire with a small sample (e.g., 10-15 participants) and what feedback to collect.
+*2.  **Piloting Plan:** Describe the steps for piloting the questionnaire with a small sample (e.g., 10-15 participants) and what feedback to collect.*
-3.  **Data Analysis Plan (Descriptive):** Outline the descriptive statistics (e.g., frequencies, percentages, means, standard deviations) that will be used to summarize participant characteristics and determine prevalence with its 95% CI.
+*3.  **Data Analysis Plan (Descriptive):** Outline the descriptive statistics (e.g., frequencies, percentages, means, standard deviations) that will be used to summarize participant characteristics and determine prevalence with its 95% CI.*
-4.  **Dummy Tables:** Create two dummy tables showing how the results for 'Participant Demographics' and 'Prevalence of Key Outcomes' will be presented."
+*4.  **Dummy Tables:** Create two dummy tables showing how the results for 'Participant Demographics' and 'Prevalence of Key Outcomes' will be presented.*"

 ### **3.3 & 3.4: Planning the Association Model and for Success**